-Flávio et al. (2014) asserted that the success of humanitarian operations heavily relies on humanitarian logistics, which utilize various infrastructure and resources in highly volatile environments.
+Flávio et al. (2014) asserted that the success of humanitarian operations heavily relies on humanitarian logistics, which utilise various infrastructure and resources in highly volatile environments.
 They highlighted the importance of accurate and timely information, which must be aligned with the real conditions of the affected area.
 In this regard, volunteered geographic information (VGI) from local members of NGOs or individual citizens emerges as a crucial information source.
 The paper proposes a conceptual framework that connects supply chain management (SCM) processes of humanitarian organisations with VGI to enhance the identification of necessary information regarding infrastructure and resources for humanitarian SCM processes.
-The central element of this framework is the Humanitarian Logistics Infrastructure and

-Resource Model, which aims to encapsulate information and facilitate the integration of SCM and VGI systems.
+The central element of this framework is the Humanitarian Logistics Infrastructure and Resource Model, which aims to encapsulate information and facilitate the integration of SCM and VGI systems.

-Ngwa et al. (2020) discussed a cholera outbreak that began in August 2017 at the Muna Garage Internally Displaced Persons camp in Borno state, Nigeria, resulting in over 5000 cases across six local government areas.
+Moise et al. (2020) discussed a cholera outbreak that began in August 2017 at the Muna Garage Internally Displaced Persons camp in Borno state, Nigeria, resulting in over 5000 cases across six local government areas.
 Their qualitative study evaluated the emergency response to this outbreak.
 They conducted 39 key informant interviews and focus group discussions, and reviewed 21 documents with participants involved in various sectors.
 The analysis revealed that although authorities were quickly alerted, the outbreak declaration was delayed by 12 days due to waiting for culture confirmation.
 The response faced challenges such as delayed repair of a leaking latrine, initial community resistance to chlorine due to misconceptions, and language discrepancies in key messages.
-The study recommended pre-outbreak planning exercises, inventory sharing, and rapid formative research to improve emergency responses.
+The study recommended preoutbreak planning exercises, inventory sharing, and rapid formative research to improve emergency responses.
 Despite initial coordination challenges, the activation of an emergency operations center (EOC) improved coordination, emphasizing the importance of recognizing the government's leadership role.

-Hazem, et al. (2018) emphasised the critical importance of promptly providing drinking water to affected populations following a disaster.
+Hazem et al. (2018) emphasised the critical importance of promptly providing drinking water to affected populations following a disaster.
 Their paper aimed to develop an optimisation methodology for distributing drinking water in post-disaster scenarios.
 The research comprised two phases: the first phase focused on identifying the most suitable method for delivering drinking water to refugee camps from external sources, considering required quantities and assessing four potential water sources based on cost and risk.
 The second phase explored distribution within a refugee camp using covering models.
 They proposed the MCLP (Maximum Covering Location Problem) - optimal number of facilities model to ensure equitable water distribution to all individuals in a camp with the minimum necessary number of water storage tanks.
 Additionally, a control policy was suggested to ensure fair water distribution.
 The Al-Za'atari refugee camp in Jordan served as the case study, revealing that tanker-trucks were the most appropriate means of delivering water, and at least five tanks were required for distributing water within the camp effectively.
 This methodology is crucial for decision-making regarding short-term drinking water distribution in refugee camps, providing a novel solution to a problem not previously addressed in the literature.

 Russo & Trecozzi (2012) discussed emergency logistics as a process for organising and distributing resources during disasters to mitigate their impacts, whether natural or human-induced.
 They highlighted the importance of ongoing planning during emergency conditions to sustain evacuation efforts beyond the initial disaster impact.
 Their focus was on identifying and allocating resources, particularly relief vehicles, within the affected area according to essential tasks.
 They proposed two distribution channel models: transshipment, where relief vehicles converge at a single contact point before proceeding to the emergency area, and point-to-point, where relief vehicles travel directly to the emergency area without intermediate stops.
-Ajiboye (2023) contend that individuals affected by armed conflicts and natural disasters in developing nations may face double vulnerability, experiencing simultaneous exposure to both types of crises.
-In 2013, for instance, over four million internally displaced persons resulting from the armed conflict intersected with millions affected by floods in 2010 and 2011, creating overlapping populations affected by both human-made and natural disasters.